 The George F. Baker Scholars Program develops students’ leadership potential.

-- A Hope College sophomore with a minimum cumulative GPA of 3.3 for your first three semesters.
+- A Hope College sophomore with a minimum cumulative GPA of 3.3 for your first four semesters.

 - Dedicated to pursuing a career in business.